sozu-proxy/sozu-confw/README.md

--c, --config    <FILE>          What sozu config to read from [default: config.toml] -a, --apps      <FILE>          What application config file to watch [default: applications.toml] -w, --watch     <SECONDS>       How often to check for file changes [default: 5] -r, --refresh   <SECONDS>       How often to resync with sozu [default: 240]
+-c, --config    <FILE>          What sozu config to read from [default: config.toml] -a, --apps      <FILE>          What application config file to watch [default: applications.toml] -w, --watch     <SECONDS>       How often to check for file changes [default: 5]
 ```

 You can turn on logging by setting the `RUST_LOG` environment variable.
 More details can be found [here](https://doc.rust-lang.org/log/env_logger/index.html#enabling-logging).